sansun2/bst273_final/README.txt

 3. In a few sentences, describe what your final project script does.

 ANSWER: The script allows the user to specify 2 columns from a tsv file to plot as a scatter plot.
 The default option will plot the first 2 columns, and save the file as "default_scatter.png".
+The axes are labeled with the respective column headings.
+There are several flags that can be used to customize the plot.

+The flags are:
+-x: specifies the x values to be plotted
+-y: specified the y values to be plotted
+-strat : a column by which the plot can be stratified, identified by different colors.
+If not specified, the plot will contain a single series.
+-title: a title for the plot.
+Default- no title.
+-xlabel: customized label for the x-axis.
+Default- header of the x-axis column.
+-ylabel: customized label for the y-axis.
+Default- header of the y-axis column.
+-out: path to the output file.
+Default: file gets saved as default_scatter.png in the current working directory.

 4. List any modules (outside of the Python standard library) that are required to execute your final project script.
 You may answer “N/A” if no such modules are required.